 - A report of findings.

 During the excavations, an archaeologist will be available to lead site tours and answer questions about what is being found.
 Examples of interesting artifacts will be displayed throughout the day, and our project Facebook page will provide updates on interesting finds and new information.
-After the fieldwork, analysis, and reporting are complete, a public presentation will discuss the findings and conclusions, and the archaeological report will be available via this website.
+A public presentation of findings is planned for later this year.
+A copy of the final archaeological report is available here.

 Footer image from John W. Reps’ Tidewater Towns: City Planning in Colonial Virginia and Maryland, published 1972 by The Colonial Williamsburg Foundation.